dwh-outsite/dwhdelft.nl/content/bookings/intro.en.md

 aisles occupied when it's not necessary: you are not suppose to have conversations at other tables.
 This way, we can keep it **safe and responsible** for everybody.

+**Face masks are mandatory** while you're not at your table.
+Don't forget to use your mask while visiting the toilet or leaving the bar.

 Do you have questions or a nice suggestion?
 Contact us via the information at the bottom of this page.